juanscr/colorswap/README.md

-# colorswap
+# Colorswap
-CLI utility for changing the color scheme, agnostic to the desktop environment.
+Colorswap is a generic and configurable CLI tool for changing color schemes on linux components on the fly.